caoccao/swc4j/docs/tutorials/tutorial_07_mimic_babel.md

 ## Conclusion

-In this tutorial we've learned how to write a Babel flavored plugin, how to analyze the AST structure with SWC playground and swc4j AST types.
+In this tutorial we've learned how to write a Babel flavored plugin, how to analyze the AST structure with the SWC playground and swc4j AST types.

 The source code of this tutorial is at [here](../../src/test/java/com/caoccao/javet/swc4j/tutorials/Tutorial07MimicBabel.java).